mzucchelli/cloud-final/README.md

 http://k8s-default-frontend-4ca52dc992-1689536412.us-east-1.elb.amazonaws.com:5173/

-See the screenshots directory for screenshots of the deployed application, successful build, dockerhub, and passing postman tests.
+See the screenshots directory for screenshots of the deployed application, successful build - CI and CD showing the blue/green deployment, cloudwatch monitoring, kubernetes running pods, deployments, services, ingress, dockerhub, and passing postman tests.
+I was originally using TravisCI for the CI, but now I am using CircleCI for the CI/CD because Travis began to charge me and CircleCI is free.
+The config for that is .circleci/config.yml

 ----------------------------------------------------